 - When I need to “temporarily” escape my home, the library has become an alternative to the coffee shop.
 And, I don’t need to purchase something in order to stay at the library.
 Also, most libraries now allow you to eat and drink.

 - The library is budget friendly (books are free).
 So, I don’t have to waste money purchasing books from Indigo anymore (or as much).
-Which means, fewer opportunities to purchase the addictive tchotchkes, displayed beside the books.
+This means that I now have fewer opportunities to purchase the addictive tchotchkes, displayed beside the books.

 - Some libraries now boast 3D printing machines that members can pay a minimal fee to use.
 I can’t wait to try it (if only once).

-- The library supports the local community (what’s not to like about that).
-Among other things, the library does the following:
+- The library is a community hub, that supports the local community (what’s not to like about that).
+Among other things, the library supports the community in the following ways:

 - Provides space for meetings and events.
 Local groups and smaller organizations/ businesses can rent space at affordable rates.